bsmg/beat-saber-community-wiki/support.md

 ### 3.6 Songs Are Broken
 If your songs are broken make sure you have the lastest version of song loader, as songs mapped for newer versions don't work well with previous versions of the game.
-If that didn't fix it then you might have a corrupted song, you can try finding it by refering to [4.2](#4-2-finding-broken-content)
+If that didn't fix it then you might have a corrupted song, you can try finding it by refering to [Finding Broken Content](#4-2-finding-broken-content)
 # 4. Troubleshooting
 ### 4.1 Backing Up Custom Content
 Backing up your custom content is ideal so you wont lose your custom content